pollen-robotics/orbita2d_control/README.md

 ## Overview

 This repository contains all libraries required to control an Orbita2d actuator.
 It allows:
-* to configure and test the actuator via a command-line or grapihcal tool
-* to fully control the actuator using Python (only serial)
+* to fully control the actuator using Python
 * access the full API (Rust package or C-API library)
 * integrate the actuator in your ROS robot (URDF and ROS2 humble control hardware interface)